Dal Yong Jin

 Dal Yong Jin is a media studies scholar.
 He is Distinguished SFU Professor in the School of Communication at Simon Fraser University, Vancouver, Canada where his research explores digital platforms, digital games, media history, political economy of communication, globalization and trans-nationalization, the Korean Wave, and science journalism.
-He has published more than 30 books and penned more than 200 journal articles, book chapters, and book reviews.
+He has published more than 40 books and written more than 300 journal articles, book chapters, and book reviews.
 Jin has delivered numerous keynote speeches, conference presentations, invited lectures, and media interviews on subjects such as digital platforms, video games, globalization, transnational culture, and the Korean Wave.

-Based on his academic performance, he was awarded the Outstanding Scholar Award from the Korean American Communication Association at the KACA 40th Anniversary Conference in 2018, while receiving the Outstanding Research Award from the Deputy Prime Ministry and Minister of the Education of South Korea.
-He was also awarded ICA Fellow, which is primarily a recognition of distinguished scholarly contributions at the International Communication Association Conference held in Paris in 2022.
-Jin has been interviewed by international media outlets, including Elle, New York Times, The Washington Post, NBC, The Guardian, The Vancouver Sun, Chicago Tribune, The Telegraph, Wired, LA Times, and China Daily as one of the world’s leading scholars on Korean pop culture and these subject matters.
+He was awarded the Outstanding Scholar Award from the Korean American Communication Association at the KACA 40th Anniversary Conference in 2018, while receiving the Outstanding Research Award from the Deputy Prime Minister and Minister of Education of South Korea.
+He was awarded the ICA Fellow designation, which primarily recognizes distinguished scholarly contributions at the International Communication Association Conference held in Paris in 2022.
+Jin has been interviewed by international media outlets, including The Wall Street Journal, Elle, New York Times, The Washington Post, NBC, The Guardian, The Vancouver Sun, Chicago Tribune, The Telegraph, Wired, LA Times, and China Daily as one of the world’s leading scholars on Korean pop culture and these subject matters.

 Background and education

 Jin was born in Suwon, South Korea.
 He attended Yonsei University.
-After working as a newspaper reporter for many years, he resumed his academic journey.
-He holds a master's degree in Public Affairs from the University of Texas at Austin.
-In 2005 he received his Ph.D. degree at the Institute of Communications Research from the University of Illinois, Urbana-Champaign.
+After working as a newspaper reporter for many years, he returned to academic work.
+He has a master's degree in Public Affairs from the University of Texas at Austin.
+In 2005, he received a Ph.D. degree from the Institute of Communications Research from the University of Illinois, Urbana-Champaign.
 He is the founding book series editor of Routledge Research in Digital Media and Culture in Asia, while directing The Transnational Culture and Digital Technology Lab.